-The holidays are just around the corner.
+The holidays are just around the corner, so now is the time to think about marketing ideas for the new year.
 And, yes, this season is already so jam-packed it’s hard to imagine trying to fit anything else into your schedule.
 So, we won’t ask you to.
 Instead, we’ve strategized for you and compiled a list of initiatives you can take to help your contracting business step into the new year memorably.
 These actions will allow you to put yourself ahead of your competition and get even closer to your customers.

-Here are six ways you can market your business early in the year to create a foundation for growth for all of 2018.
+Here are six marketing ideas for the new year to help create a foundation for growth for all of 2021 for your contracting business.

 1.)
 Send Cards

 Send any customer you’ve ever worked for a card wishing them a “Happy New Year!”
 Many people are known for displaying the holiday cards they receive around the house, so make sure it’s a nice design, even if it is simple.
 Sending a thoughtful wish for your customer to have a great new year is a gesture that is above and beyond.
 It’s a surefire way to reinforce your company as your client’s go-to contractor and communicates that you don’t just think of them in terms of dollar signs.

 If you’re a larger business or have the means to spend a bit more, a customized calendar can be a great investment.
 The idea here is that you’ve already “scheduled” in dates on the calendar for services, maintenance, or repairs throughout the year.
 You can also include small homeowner tips at the bottom of each month.
 Many business-sponsored freebies are heavily branded, but in this case we advocate for less-is-more.
 Keep the design simple so your customers have an incentive to hang the calendar somewhere in their home or office.
 Your service entries will remind them of your business throughout the year.
 Include your basic contact information on the back for quick reference.